thekalinga/thekalinga.in/_posts/2019-11-24-why-fascist-nrc-should-be-opposed/2019-11-24-why-fascist-nrc-should-be-opposed.md

 Most people in cities will have documentation when compared to villagers because villages operate on the principle of trust, does not require & dont use as much documentation.

 This whole exercise is a ploy to punish poor, illiterate, slum dwellers, villagers, landless peasants, vagabonds, merchants, beggars, people who ran away from house, abandoned kids & more.
-This exercise is to inflict needless misery on every one, especially the poorest amongst us.
+This exercise will inflict needless misery on every one, especially the poorest amongst us.

 ## 5. NRC = Demonetisation 2.0